5 Easy DIY Backyard Projects for a Weekend Makeover

 Project 5: Build a Vertical Herb Garden Wall 🌿🪜

 Short on space but love fresh herbs?
 A vertical herb garden wall is a clever and attractive solution!
-For instance, it’s perfect for small patios or near your back door, making it a charming addition to your easy DIY backyard projects.
-It’s one of those easy DIY backyard projects that brings fresh flavors right to your fingertips, and a great example of easy DIY backyard projects that maximize space.
-Among easy DIY backyard projects, this one stands out for its practicality and beauty.
+For instance, it’s perfect for small patios or near your back door, making it a charming addition to your weekend backyard DIYs.
+It’s one of those projects that brings fresh flavors right to your fingertips.
+I love snipping fresh basil for pasta right from my patio wall!
 Plus, growing your own herbs can help you save on grocery bills—pair this project with frugal meal planning tips to eat well for less!

 Why It’s a Great Choice